Explains why information about cancer patients is recorded by NCRAS, how it is used and how patients can opt out of cancer registration.

 Less information might be available to support relatives to help them understand their family’s history of cancer and their risk of developing the disease.
 This information is offered through genetic counselling services where people are concerned that their family history may put them at high risk.

-Requests to opt out of cancer registration should be made by emailing email@example.com or by writing to:
+Requests to opt out of cancer registration should be made in writing to the address below:

 National Cancer Registration and Analysis Service

 Public Health England